-You don’t need to, just come and have fun in class.
+You don’t need to have prior dance experience, just come and have fun in class.

-Does tango involve a lot of lifts and mid-air movements like what I see on TV?
+Does tango involve a lot of lifts and mid-air movements like what I see on YouTube?

-A: The media loves to portray Argentine Tango as a high-flying and action-packed dance.
-There is a form called tango escenario or show tango and people pay to watch that as a form of entertainment.
-The social dancing is a lot more grounded and enjoyed by people all over the world for the connection it evokes between dances and the beautiful music.
+A: A common misperception of Argentine Tango is that it’s a legs-flying and action-packed dance.
+That has to do with what is called tango escenario or show/stage tango which people pay to watch as a form of entertainment.
+Social Argentine Tango dancing is a lot more grounded and composed, and enjoyed by people all over the world for the connection it evokes between dancers and the music.

 What should I wear for classes?

 A: You can come in your office wear or comfortable attire.
-For ladies, it would be better if you wear heels with straps but if you don’t, then shoes that allow you to walk and pivot comfortably would be fine.
+For ladies, it would be good if you wear heels with straps but if you don’t, then shoes that allow you to pivot comfortably would be fine.
 Gentlemen can wear shoes with leather soles that help you to pivot.
 Otherwise, seasoned shoes are ok.
 Please avoid slippers or shoes with rubber soles.

-Also, as with any social dance involving dance partners, good personal hygiene would be appreciated by everyone in the class.
+Also, as with any social dance, good personal hygiene would be appreciated by everyone in the class.